seedco/seed-todos/README.md

 ### Options

-There's really only one option at this point: `-o <file>` to specify your output file.
+There's really only one option at this point:

+ - `-o <file>`: specify an output file.
 If not given, it will output to `stdout`.
 Any other arguments will be interpreted as path globs to search for files with.
+Output format is markdown.

 ## Contributing